 Consumers Provide High Marks to Ease of Use of Devices and Value for Money, Indicate Willingness for Strong Word of Mouth

-New York, NY, March 09, 2017 –Despite persistent concerns that acceptance of Virtual Reality (VR) devices may be falling short of initial expectations – even with recent positive sales numbers – a recent study by Magid (Frank N. Magid Associates), a research based consultancy, found that the majority of recent purchasers of VR devices say they are very satisfied with their purchases and that the performance of headsets exceeded their expectations.
+NEW YORK, March 09, 2017 –Despite persistent concerns that acceptance of Virtual Reality (VR) devices may be falling short of initial expectations – even with recent positive sales numbers – a recent study by Magid, a research based consultancy, found that the majority of recent purchasers of VR devices say they are very satisfied with their purchases and that the performance of headsets exceeded their expectations.

 According to the study, satisfaction among purchasers was high across all device types with the majority saying they were “very satisfied” with their purchase, and the greatest percentage – 67% – coming from among those who purchased a VR headset that works with any smartphone.